 Keep your windshield wipers in good condition.
 Applying some Armor-All with a soft rag will keep them pliable longer.

 If you're involved in a traffic incident, assess the scene and prioritize your actions.
-First, make sure a bad situation doesn't become any worse.
+SAFETY FIRST: make sure a bad situation doesn't become any worse.
 Dial 911 and check yourself and your passengers for injuries.
-Second, hit the "Save File" feature of your dashcam to lock the video footage of the circumstance.
+Second, hit the "SAVE FILE" feature of your dashcam to flag the video footage of the circumstance.
 Third, get to safety.
 Then document everything you can about the incident "detective style".
 Take photos and notes, exchange information, check for witnesses and ask how to obtain a police report.

 Choose 'Wide Dynamic Range' and 'High Bit-Rate' recording settings whenever possible.